February is National Children’s Dental Health Month

 It’s never too early to start encouraging good dental habits in your children!
 From the age of 1, you can start brushing your child’s teeth and taking them to the dentist.
 As they grow, you can start teaching them the importance of daily flossing, diet, and mouth safety on oral hygiene.
 But more than anything, remember to make it fun for them!

 Ready to see the dentist?

 Is National Children’s Dental Health Month inspiring you to bring your child – or yourself – to get a dental examination?
-Dr. Elbrecht of Advanced Dental Care of Anderson is a local Anderson, IN dentist who sees patients of all ages!
-Call (765) 622-7000 today to schedule your appointment!
+Dr. Elbrecht of Advanced Dental Care Indiana has two locations to serve patients of all ages better!